 By the mid-1880s Yoshitoshi had around eighty students; he reportedly had over two hundred students over his lifetime, of whom he gave gō to "at least sixty of them".
-(Ing, pg.
-20) On some series, they collaborated with him, so the tables below give information on the full names, dates, sample signatures, etc of some of Yoshitoshi's students.
+(Keyes, pg.
+535) On some series, they collaborated with him, so the tables below give information on the full names, dates, sample signatures, etc of some of Yoshitoshi's students.

 As was usual with Japanese artists, most students' gō includes a character from their master's gō; in Yoshitoshi's case, it was the second character in Yoshitoshi's gō, 年, meaning "year".
 This character can be read in two different ways; the Japanese (kun) reading 'toshi', and the Chinese (ON) reading, "NEN".
 Most of his pupils used the kun reading, but some use the ON reading.